plone/documentation/about/contributing.rst

 Reaching the documentation team
 ===============================

-Plone community runs a documentation team which is responsible for keeping the Plone documentation coherent.
+The Plone community runs a documentation team which is responsible for keeping the Plone documentation coherent.
 To reach this team for any questions please contact

 * `Documentation team mailing list <https://plone.org/support/forums/docs>`_